-Welcome to the ninth check-in for the Spring Shed!
+Welcome to the thirteenth check-in for the Spring Shed!

 Here is the back story about this support group/blog hop for those trying to be accountable for the positive changes we are making in our lives in 2013.
 After ten weeks of doing the Winter Shed, we moved on to this Spring Shed.
 Whether you are trying to shed weight, find more balance or let go of something else that is dragging you down in this second season of the New Year… We can do this — together!

-Now to report on how I did during week nine of the Spring Shed and week nineteen in 2013:
+Now to report on how I did during week thirteen of the Spring Shed and week twenty-three in 2013:

 1) Healthy Eating